auxoncorp/modality-probe/README.md

   UDP-based service that collects probes' outgoing reports.
 * [Debug Collector](./collectors/modality-probe-debug-collector): A
   collector that uses JTAG to retrieve data from the probes' logs.
+* [Batch
+  Collector](./collectors/modality-probe-offline-batch-collector): A
+  utility for converting batches of binary report blobs into log files.

 ## Getting Started